grimmlab/SILO/README.md

 # SILO: Self-Improvement Imitation with Biologically Guided Search for Protein Design Under Oracle Budgets

+This is the repository for the following paper: [Self-Improvement Imitation with Biologically Guided Search for Protein Design Under Oracle Budgets](https://arxiv.org/abs/2605.26690) (arXiv:2605.26690).

+## Configuration
 Configurations of our system:
 - GPU: NVIDIA A40
 - CUDA: 12.2